 Factual Reporting: MIXED

-According to the Eluxe Magazine about page they are a “quarterly published paper magazine and a digital publication based in London and Paris, dedicated to showcasing luxury brands that demonstrate a strong commitment to good ethics and environmental sustainability.
-We take a natural, holistic approach to health and well being, and advocate vegetarian and vegan lifestyles.”
+According to the Eluxe Magazine about page, they are a “quarterly published paper magazine and a digital publication based in London and Paris, dedicated to showcasing luxury brands that demonstrate a strong commitment to good ethics and environmental sustainability.
+We take a natural, holistic approach to health and well-being and advocate vegetarian and vegan lifestyles.”